Configuration

 Retries = 5

-Section [Authentication] contains the API Keys which you obtain from http://dev.elsevier.com/myapikey.html.
+Section [Authentication] contains the API keys which you obtain from http://dev.elsevier.com/myapikey.html.
 If you provide multiple (separated by a comma), pybliometrics automatically replaces a depleted key with another one at random at runtime until all of them are depleted.
+Remember that you can register multiple keys for the same email address, and you may use multiple email addresses which do not need to be associated to the institution through which you access Scopus.
+Some users need InstToken, which allow for access outside a specific network.
+They are tied to one particular API keys of yours, and must be passed in the same order.
+Most users do not use InstTokens though.

 Simply edit this file using a simple text editor; changes will take effect the next time you start pybliometrics.
 Remember to indent multi-line statements.

-If the configuration file does not exist, pybliometrics will prompt you to provide the configuration values on first import.
+If the configuration file does not exist, pybliometrics will prompt you to provide the configuration values the first time you execute init().

 Default location

-For recent and new installations, the configuration file is located at ~/.config/.
-Folder ~/ refers to your private home directory or home path.
+By default, the configuration file is located at ~/.config/. ~/ refers to your private home directory or home path.
 On many Windows machines this defaults to C:/Document and Settings/<Your User Name>.

 To see the location of the configuration file your current pybliometrics instance is using, execute this: